isaidwhynot/stairway-to-stars/README.md

 ```

 If you change these appropriately, you are good to go..
 Except the path of `chromedriver.exe` which you can set
-with `DRIVER_PATH" variable.
+with `DRIVER_PATH` variable.
 Default assumes it's in the same directory with the script.